Luke 8:1-3

 Those restored by Jesus join and support the proclamation of God’s kingdom.

-2 and certain women who had been healed of evil spirits and infirmities: Mary who was called Magdalene, from whom seven demons had gone out;
+2 as well as some women who had been healed of evil spirits and infirmities: Mary called Magdalene, from whom seven demons had gone out,

 Those restored by Jesus join and support the proclamation of God’s kingdom.